 When you are shopping for a car, be aware that car sellers will display a ‘cash’ price and a ‘total’ price on their vehicles.

-The ‘cash’ price is usually displayed on the form attached to a side window, and does not include additional fees and charges.
+For used cars, the price will be displayed on the Used motor car price and data sheet, attached to a side window, and does not include additional fees and charges.